n0rdy/n0rdy-blog/content/posts/20250203/when-postgres-index-meets-bcrypt.md

 "  Filter: (ssn_hash = crypt('0852285111'::text, ssn_hash))"
 ```

 Aha, `Seq Scan on users` gives us a hint that Postgres is about to perform a sequential scan, which means that it will go through every single row of the table to find the matching one - `O(n)` if we'd like to use the algorithmic complexity here.
-This could very much explain the correlation between the increase of the number of rows and performance degradation.
+This could very much explain the correlation between the increase in the number of rows and performance degradation.

 Let's add `ANALYSE` keyword to actually execute the query and get more metrics: